MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 You can force the scanner to inspect all files again by running the following command:

-For the current GA version of the scanner:
+- For the current GA version of the scanner:

-- Run [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) with the `-Type` parameter set to **Full**.
+    Run [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) with the `-Type` parameter set to **Full**.

-For the current preview version of the scanner:
+- For the preview version of the scanner:

-- Run [Start-AIPScan](/powershell/module/azureinformationprotection/Start-AIPScan) with the `-Reset` parameter.
+    Run [Start-AIPScan](/powershell/module/azureinformationprotection/Start-AIPScan) with the `-Reset` parameter.
 The scanner must be configured for a manual schedule, which requires the `-Schedule` parameter to be set to **Manual** with [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration).

 Inspecting all files again is useful when you want the reports to include all files and this configuration choice is typically used when the scanner runs in discovery mode.
 When a full scan is complete, the scan type automatically changes to incremental so that for subsequent scans, only new or modified files are scanned.